RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 /token
 ```

 "grant_type" is always the same value "password".
-Next image shows an example of this type of request using [Postman](https://getpostman.com):
+Following image shows an example of this type of request:

 <img src="Authorization1.png" alt="drawing" width="80%"/>

+Field "access_token" of the result gives you the bearer token that you have to use in each request of the API.
 Token expires in number of seconds returned in JSON (1 day here).

 ## Authorization of request

-After that you have to copy from previous token response into every request header.
+After getting a token from the server you have to use this Token in each request of the API, putting it as parameter in the Header of the call.
+The name of the parameter is "Authorization" and the value is the word "Bearer" followed by a space and the Token string.

+This is an example using [Postman](https//getpostman.com):

 <img src="Authorization2.png" alt="drawing" width="80%"/>